Integrated Channel Estimation and Sensing for Near-Field ELAA Systems via Low-Rank Tensor Decomposition: Simulation Results

-Note that after the factor matrices are estimated, there are two different strategies in estimating the angle and distance parameters in the LoS scenarios.
-The first approach is to perform a joint estimation of the distance and the angle according to (\ref{est_thetar1}) based on the estimated factor matrix $\hat{\boldsymbol{A}}$.
-This approach involves a correlation-based search in a near-field codebook constructed by jointly sampling over the two-dimensional angle-range domain.
-The second approach, instead, extracts the distance information from the estimated delay parameter.
-Since we have $\hat{r}_k=\hat{\tau}_{k}c$ for the LoS scenario, the distance information can be readily obtained after the delay parameters are estimated from the recovered factor matrix $\hat{\boldsymbol{G}}$.
-After the distance $\hat{r}_k$ is estimated, the angle parameter $\theta_k$ can be estimated via (\ref{est_theta}) with the distance treated as known.
-In fact, the latter approach usually yields a more accurate estimate of the distance parameter.
-This is because the factor matrix $\boldsymbol{G}$ has a Vandermonde structure which provides a better resolvability for different distances, while columns in the factor matrix $\hat{\boldsymbol{A}}$ are constructed from near-field steering vectors that are highly correlated even for different distance parameters.
-In our simulations, the first approach is referred to as ``CPD-based'' while the latter approach is specifically termed as ``CPD-based (delay-aided)''.
+Note that after the factor matrices are estimated, there are two different strategies in estimating the angle and distance parameters in the LoS scenarios. {The first approach jointly estimates the distance and angle parameters from the estimated factor matrix $\hat{\boldsymbol{A}}$ via \eqref{est_thetar1}.
+This approach involves a multi-level coarse-fine search over a two-dimensional near-field codebook.
+The second approach, instead, recovers the distance from the estimated delay using the geometric relationship $\hat{r}_k=\hat{\tau}_{k}c$.
+With the distance treated as known, the angle $\theta_k$ can be then estimated via a one-dimensional multi-level search in (\ref{est_theta}).
+The latter approach generally yields a more accurate estimate of the distance.
+This is because the factor matrix $\boldsymbol{G}$ has a Vandermonde structure which provides a better resolvability for different distances, while the near-field steering vectors associated with different distances may exhibit high correlation, which limits its distance resolution.
+In our simulations, the first approach is referred to as ``CPD-Joint'', while the latter approach is specifically termed as ``CPD-Delay-Aided''.
+The corresponding CRB derivations for these two estimation strategies are provided in Appendix~A and Appendix~B, respectively.}